Parimal006/Pune-Rental-Insights--EDA/README.md

 Price per square foot varied wildly—almost painting a map of Pune’s real estate tiers.

 The most exciting part?
 Seeing patterns emerge from raw, chaotic data.
-That’s the magic of analysis. 🧠✨
+That’s the magic of analysis. 🧠✨ Also i had made DASHBOARD for it in tool - POWER-BI you can check it out

 #Tools I Used:-
 1)Python 🐍 (Pandas, NumPy, Matplotlib, Seaborn).